muftring/iu-netsci/course-notes.md

 <img src="http://latex.codecogs.com/svg.latex?\left \langle k \right \rangle = \frac{1}{N}\sum_{i=1}^{N}k_{i} = \frac{2L}{N}" border="0"/>
 <p>

+We have a factor of 2 here (in the simplified form) because every edge is counted by two nodes.

+<u>Question:</u> Why do we want to know the average (mean) degree of a network?
+- it gives us a good sense of *density* of the graph
+- if the average degree is very small, or less than 1, then there should be a lot of nodes without any connections
+- if the average degree is very big, approaching the number of nodes in the network, then we should see that the network is very dense, and almost *completely connected*

 #### Degree Distribution
 The *degree distribution*, denoted p<sub>k</sub>, provides the probability that a randomly selected node in a network has degree `k`.
 Since p<sub>k</sub> is a probability, it must be normalized: